Henry Pelham: "The Broad-Bottomed Administration"

+Economic reform

-The Army and Navy spending shrunk from £12 m to £7 million per annum.
+The British Army and Royal Navy spending shrunk from £12 m to £7 million per annum.
 Pelham promised to reduce interest rates through introduction of a balancing act measure from 4% to 3% by 1757.
-He also assisted a fund to reduce the National Debt.
-In 1749, the Consolidation Act was passed, reorganising the Royal Navy.
+He also assisted a fund to reduce the national debt.
+In 1749, the Navy Act 1748 was passed, reorganising the Royal Navy.
 On 20 March 1751, the British calendar was reorganised as well (New Year's Day became 1 January); Britain would adopt the Gregorian calendar one year later.
-In 1752 he was able to reduce the land tax from 4 s. to 2 s in the pound (an effective reduction from 20% to 10%).
+In 1752 he was able to reduce the land tax from 4 s to 2 s in the pound (an effective reduction from 20% to 10%).

-One social consequence of the press gangs going to sea in an expansive navy fleet was to the growth of industrial processes necessary for warfare.
-In the ports the distillation of gin demonstrated clearly by engravers such as Hogarth in "Gin Lane" the depravity issuing forth from the demon drink.
-Preachers' "fire and brimstone" in favour of temperance, and drunken soldiers and sailors persuaded the administration to introduce the Gin Acts.
+One social consequence of the press gangs going to sea in an expansive navy fleet was the growth of industrial processes necessary for warfare.
+The distillation of gin reduced the price of alcohol, resulting in widespread drunkenness, demonstrated clearly by William Hogarth in "Gin Lane".
+Preaching in favour of temperance, and social problems caused by drunken soldiers and sailors, persuaded the administration to introduce the Gin Acts.
 The Gin Act 1751 was the last of four that had largely failed to prevent serious social unrest, including riots in London, reduced the number licensed dealers and sellers of liquor.
 By restricting supply the consumption dropped and price fell helping to manage the problem.

-Two of Pelham's final acts were the Jew Bill of 1753, which allowed Jews to become naturalized by application to Parliament, and the Marriage Act of 1753, which enumerated the minimum age of consent for marriage.
+Final session and opposition press (1753)

+Pelham’s final session saw passage of the Jewish Naturalization Act 1753 and the Marriage Act 1753.
+On 20 July 1753 he told his brother, the Duke of Newcastle, that attacks in the opposition weekly The Protester “gave [him] not the least concern” and that “the less notice is taken of him the better”.
+Later that year, despite Pelham’s objections, Newcastle approved a Treasury pension to end James Ralph’s political writing.

+Death

 Upon his death, his brother (the aforementioned Duke of Newcastle upon Tyne) took over government.

 Achievements

 His very defects were among the chief elements of Pelham's success, for one with a strong personality, moderate amount self-respect, or haughty conceptions of statesmanship could not have restrained the discordant elements of the cabinet for any length of time the way he did.
 Moreover, he possessed tact and a thorough acquaintance with the forms of the House of Commons.
 Whatever quarrels or insubordination might have existed within the cabinet, they never broke out into open revolt.
 His foreign policy followed Walpole's model of emphasizing peace and ending wars.
 His financial policy was a major success once peace had been signed in 1748 to end the War of the Austrian Succession.
 He demobilized the armed forces, and reduced government spending from £12 million to £7 million.
 He refinanced the national debt dropping the interest from 4% to 3%.
 In 1752 he reduced the land tax from four shillings to two shillings in the pound; that is, from 20% to 10%.

-According to historians Stephen Brumwell and W.A.
-Speck, his:
+Historians Stephen Brumwell and W. A. Speck describe him as being an effective politician: